Ontotext-AD/ttyg-evaluation/README.md

 - `template_id` – Unique template identifier
 - `questions` – A list of questions derived from this template, where each includes:
   - `id` – Unique question identifier
-  - `nl_question` – The natural language query passed to the LLM
+  - `question_text` – The natural language query passed to the LLM
-  - `expected_steps` – A list of expected steps / tool calls grouped by *level*.
+  - `reference_steps` – A list of expected steps / tool calls grouped by *level*.
 The assumption is that the final answer to the question is derived from the outputs of the tools, which are called last (last level).

 Each tool call includes: